webiny/docs.webiny.com/docs/deep-dive/architecture/resources.md

 ## API

-In this section we'll look at the resources deployed when you run a `webiny deploy-api` command.
+In this section we'll look at the resources deployed when you run the `webiny deploy-api` command.
 The related serverless template file is located in `api/serverless.yml` of your project.

 ### GraphQL services